-Use Multi Factor Authentication whenever possible
+Use multi-factor authentication whenever possible

-MFA is an effective way to provide enhanced security, as traditional usernames and passwords combinations can be stolen, and they've become increasingly more vulnerable to brute force attacks.
+MFA is an effective way to provide enhanced security, as traditional username and password combinations can be stolen, and they've become increasingly more vulnerable to brute force attacks.